svalinn/DAGMC/doc/usersguide/uw2.rst

 Scoring
 ~~~~~~~

-Each MC code implements tallies, or scores, in very specific ways such that there
+Each MC code implements tallies, or scores, in very specific ways such that
-is sometimes no equivalent to a tally you may be familiar with, code to code.
-However,
+there is sometimes no equivalent to a tally you may be familiar with, code to
-there is a Cubit syntax to allow you to request scores on geomemtric elments, the generic form is,
+code.
+However, there is a Cubit syntax to allow you to request scores on
+geomemtric elments.
+The generic form is
 ::

     CUBIT> group "tally:ParticleName/ScoreType" add vol x